FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE

 If you are filing a divorce in Halifax, Sydney, or Port Hawkesbury, click here.

-No. Divorce in Canada is always ‘no fault.’
-Using the grounds of adultery or cruelty does not mean that you will ‘get more’ from the divorce.
+No. Using the grounds of adultery or cruelty does not mean that you will ‘get more’ from the divorce.
 You will not be given more money or rights as a result of your spouse’s behaviour.
 It also does not mean that you will get more parenting time or more decision-making power in relation to your children.

-If you can prove that your spouse committed adultery or cruelty, this just means that your divorce may be finalized before waiting for one year's separation.
-However, because using these grounds can be complicated, there is no guarantee as to how long it will take to be finalized.
+If you can prove that your spouse committed adultery or cruelty, this means that your divorce may be finalized before waiting for one year's separation.
+However, because using these grounds can be complicated, there is no guarantee as to how long it will take for the divorce to be finalized.

-If you use the ground of adultery, you do not need to name the person that your spouse committed adultery with.
+If you make a claim of adultery, you do not need to name the person that your spouse committed adultery with.
 But, if you do name that person, you will probably have to serve them with notice of the divorce, along with your spouse.

 An uncontested divorce occurs when you and your spouse agree on all of the outstanding issues resulting from your separation.
 This means that you have both agreed on everything - parenting arrangements for your children, child support and spousal support issues, and how to divide your property, assets, debts and pensions.